-It's easiest to keep track of what dose you're taking if you take St John's wort in tablet or capsule form and stick to one particular brand.
+It's easiest to keep track of what dose you're taking if you take St John's wort in tablet or capsule form and if you stick to one particular brand.
 Be aware that if you buy a different type or brand, the dosage may be different or cause different side effects.

 Before deciding what dose to take, read the packaging carefully and consider:

 On the packaging of some products it might refer to the amount of St John's wort as 'aerial parts'.
 This just means the parts of the plant that grow above the ground.

 "It's a good stop-gap solution to make you feel that you are doing something to take control of depression however I've found the knock on effects of missing a dose to be worse than that of SSRIs."

 This information was published in January 2020.
 We will revise it in 2023.

 Need more support with this issue?
 Our helplines are here for you.